MohdFahimI/rock-paper-scissor-game-using-java-/README.md

-Rock paper scissor game by using javascript. save background,close,paper,rock,scissor as image folder in separate. save index as js folder in separate. save model and style as separate folder then execute to get the output. sample https://iamdulce.github.io/rock-paper-scissors-/
+Rock paper scissor game by using javascript. save background,close,paper,rock,scissor as image folder in separate. save index as js folder in separate. save model and style as separate folder as css then execute to get the output. sample https://iamdulce.github.io/rock-paper-scissors-/